What Is The Metaverse?

 Additional virtual worlds came to be, specifically ones where users could buy items via virtual currency.
 The idea didn’t hit the mainstream, however, until Second Life by Linden Labs.

-The rise and fall of Second Life
+The History of The Metaverse: Second Life

 In Second Life, players would create an avatar and simply exist in another world.
 By spending in-game money, Lindens, they could buy property, build houses, create social spaces, art, tattoos, accessories, or interact with one another.
 Game rooms, concert halls, and mansions came to be, and hang-out, users did.
 Any Lindens made could then be converted back to real money, while paying a transaction fee, of course.